ugeHidalgo/TheWindLog/README.md

         bower install

 -3 Run:
-    Launch mongodb in a console:
+    Launch mongoDB in a console:

         mongod